Plan for security in Advanced Identity Cloud

 Deactivate hosted pages

-If you have developed your own end-user journey and account experience using ForgeRock SDKs or APIs, Ping Identity recommends that you deactivate the hosted journey pages and/or the hosted account pages to ensure there is no risk of unauthorized access by a malicious user.
+If you have developed your own end-user journey and account experience using Ping SDKs or APIs, Ping Identity recommends that you deactivate the hosted journey pages and/or the hosted account pages to ensure there is no risk of unauthorized access by a malicious user.

 Learn more in Advanced Identity Cloud hosted pages.